occiglot/occiglot/content/posts/llama-3-german-8b.md

 experimental checkpoint that we obtained through a DARE-TIES merge between our instruction tuned model and the original one provided by Meta.
 Compared to prior releases we made several improvements that result in overall stronger models.

 1. **Llama-3 as a stronger base model.** </br>  Llama-3 is widely considered to be significantly stronger than comparatively sized Mistral models.
-Similarly, Llama-3 also exhibits basic multilingual capabilites that we extend upon.
+Similarly, Llama-3 also exhibits basic multilingual capabilities that we extend upon.
-2. **Higher quality data for continual pre-training.** </br> We utilized 65B tokens that were additionally cleaned and deduplicated (see our latest [dataset announcemnt]())
+2. **Higher quality data for continual pre-training.** </br> We utilized 65B tokens that were additionally cleaned and deduplicated (see our latest [dataset announcement]())
 3. **More efficient sample packing during pre-training.** </br> We ensured that no documents were truncated in the pre-training data, while maintaining over around 99% packing efficiency.
 Our benchmark results align with observation from [prior research](https://arxiv.org/abs/2404.10830v2) that this step alone improves performance significantly.
 4. **Updated fine-tuning dataset.** </br> We additionally, augmented the instruction tuning dataset from DiscoResearch that we also used for our initial german models, to now contain dedicated examples on RAG.